SansGuidon/bookmarks/README.md

 * [Tuck Sleep](https://www.tuck.com/memory-and-sleep/) - (2017) Memory and Sleep | How Does Sleep Affect Your Short and Long Term Memory
 * [Healthcare compassion](https://charterforcompassion.org/gaining-emotional-strength/the-biology-of-joy) - The Biology of Joy | some people are genetically predisposed to be happy by virtue of their busy prefrontal cortexes, and research in infants confirms it.
 * [Hugo Lassiège](https://www.eventuallycoding.com/index.php/travailler-autrement/) - (2013) [FR] Travailler autrement | sur les crises et court-termisme entre autres
+* [Brandur Leach](https://brandur.org/fragments/caffeine) - Caffeine | An experiment of Brandur in seriously throttling back its caffeine intake for the first time in years.

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job